10, 8, 8.1, 7, Vista, XP

 How to Make Canadian Visa Photo with Our Tool

-☑️ While on the Edit tab, fix lighting and quality issues - adjust the shadows and highlights, enhance the overall contrast and sharpen the image.
-Numerous retouching tools will let you remove the red eye effect and get rid of skin blemishes.
+✅ While on the Edit tab, fix lighting and quality issues - adjust the shadows and highlights, enhance the overall contrast and sharpen the image.
+Numerous retouching tools available in the visa photo editor will let you remove the red eye effect and get rid of skin blemishes.
 The photo editing toolkit also enables you to change background and even your clothes with a few mouse clicks.

 Examples of Approved and Rejected Photos

-So you’ve made it that far through the guide, it’s time to see some examples of Canadian visa photos.
+So you’ve made it that far through the guide, it’s time to see some Canadian visa photo examples.
 Here we’ll show you the most common ‘dos and dont’s’.
-Take a closer look at the examples below to understand the difference between approved and rejected photos.
+Take a closer look at the picture samples for Canadian visa below to understand the difference between approved and rejected photos.

-Apart from visa photos, Passport Photo Maker is extremely convenient for creating other types of ID pictures.
+Passport Photo Maker is not only an effective tool for making a Canada visa digital photo but also extremely convenient for creating other types of ID pictures.
 The program database is regularly updated and offers you a wide range of photo templates.
 Those in need of a decent picture for their passport, driving license, student’s card, and other types of official documents can use this image editor to save their time and money!

 Create and print high quality ID photos with Passport Photo Maker!